Giorgio Coda: Biography

 Most of the details about Giorgio Coda's life and academic career is given by Alberto Papuzzi's book Portami su quello che canta.

-Born in Turin on January 21, 1924 in a wealthy family, Giorgio Coda is the only child of Carlo Coda, a small industrialist from Turin who "regulated the family life as if it were a factory" and Alda Vacchieri.
+Born in Turin on 21 January 1924 in a wealthy family, Giorgio Coda is the only child of Carlo Coda, a small industrialist from Turin who "regulated the family life as if it were a factory" and Alda Vacchieri.
 "At school, Giorgio Coda excelled in conduct.
 He was not brilliant, but very diligent.
 A few schoolmates remember him as a grind."

-In 1943, Giorgio Coda enrolled in the Faculty of Medicine of the University of Turin and graduated on July 15, 1948 with a thesis about criminal anthropology.
-On April 16, 1955, Giorgio Coda marries Giovanna Roviera.
-After becoming head physician of the department, on April 3, 1963 he became a professor of psychiatry.
+In 1943, Giorgio Coda enrolled in the Faculty of Medicine of the University of Turin and graduated on 15 July 1948 with a thesis about criminal anthropology.
+On 16 April 1955, Giorgio Coda married Giovanna Roviera.
+After becoming head physician of the department, on 3 April 1963 he became a professor of psychiatry.

-The trial starts right after the Italian court specialized in minors - Tribunale per i minorenni - receives a report from children's social worker Maria Repaci.
-The report is about the facts of villa Azzurra.
-On September, 7, Giogio Coda is indicted for the crime "misuse of the correction systems" and the amnesty is granted, as provided by Italian law (DPR n.
+The trial started immediately after the Italian court specialized in cases involving minors - Tribunale per i minorenni - received a report from children's social worker Maria Repaci.
+The report was about the facts of Villa Azzurra.
+On 7 September, Giogio Coda is indicted for the crime "misuse of the correction systems" and the amnesty is granted, as provided by Italian law (DPR n.
 238 del 22 maggio 1970).

-On December 14, 1970, an Italian judge receives another report from an Italian association - Associazione per la lotta contro le malattie mentali - which turned out to be crucial in order to start the investigation and the trial.
-On July 11, 1974 Giorgio Coda is found guilty - "responsible for the crime only for the facts of the mental hospital in Collegno".
+On 14 December 1970, an Italian judge receives another report from an Italian association - Associazione per la lotta contro le malattie mentali - which turned out to be crucial in order to start the investigation and the trial.
+On 11 July 1974, Giorgio Coda was found guilty - "responsible for the crime only for the facts of the mental hospital in Collegno".
 Subsequently, Giorgio Coda's defender appeals against the sentence.

-On December 2, 1977, at around 6:30 pm, four men, all of them members of the Italian Marxist–Leninist terrorist group Prima Linea penetrated into Giorgio Coda's office and shot him in the leg.
+On 2 December 1977, at around 6:30 pm, four men, all of them members of the Italian Marxist–Leninist terrorist group Prima Linea penetrated into Giorgio Coda's office and shot him in the leg.